 - Valuation survey – sometimes a requirement of lenders, costs around €250

-Taxes and tax relief on mortgages in France
+Taxes and tax relief on French mortgages

 Most mortgage lenders in France insist that you take out insurance coverage to protect the outstanding balance in the event of death or life-limiting injury.
 Many lenders also have a home insurance policy as a requirement.
 This covers damage to the building, but people often choose to take out multi-risk policies that also cover contents and third-party liability.